CIS registration and verification service

 The moment you pay another subcontractor for construction work, you are a contractor in HMRC’s eyes, and a new set of duties lands on you.

 Before that first payment, you must verify each subbie with HMRC to confirm their correct deduction rate.
-Skip it, or fail to match them, and you have to deduct at the higher 30% rate, which makes you very unpopular on site.
+Skip it, or fail to match them, and you have to deduct at the higher 30 per cent rate, which makes you very unpopular on site.

-Every month you file a CIS return showing exactly who you paid and what you deducted, and you issue each subbie a payment and deduction statement.
+Every month, you or your CIS accountant file a CIS return showing exactly who you paid and what you deducted, and issue each subbie a payment and deduction statement.
 Even a quiet month needs a nil return unless you tell HMRC you are inactive.

 Miss a return and the penalties are automatic and they stack up fast.
-We run the whole monthly cycle for you, so verification, deductions and filing simply happen without you thinking about it.
+As the construction accountant that runs this cycle every month, we handle verification, deductions and filing so it simply happens without you thinking about it.

 Gross payment status means contractors pay you in full with nothing deducted.
 You handle the tax yourself at year end instead.
 For a growing business, that is a serious cashflow upgrade.